Career As a "Company Secretary"

 CAREER SCOPE:

 Qualified company secretaries can find well-paid positions in the private and public sectors, corporate sectors, banks and financial institutions, stock exchanges, the Department of Company Affairs, company law boards, and government departments.
-The larger the company and the wider its field activity, the better the emoluments earned by the CS.
+The larger the company and the wider its field activity, the better the payments earned by the CS.
 Private consultancy jobs are a very lucrative option.

 Benefits and Scopes of Company Secretary :

-The demand of Company Secretary :
+The demand for a Company Secretary :

 The successful individual company secretary will acquire a job in